subratpp/mec_alloc_rl/README.md

 Please use `allocation.ipynb` to obtain the desired results.
 All the blocks except last block are function definitions.
 The last block of this Jupyter Notebook contains `for` loop which varies number of users and servers configuration.
 Please change the loop accordingly.
 Moreover, you can change the filename of resulting files.

+### Paper:
+S. P. Panda, A. Banerjee and A. Bhattacharya, "User Allocation in Mobile Edge Computing: A Deep Reinforcement Learning Approach," 2021 IEEE International Conference on Web Services (ICWS), 2021, pp. 447-458, doi: 10.1109/ICWS53863.2021.00064.

 > This is the code for our paper ["User Allocation in Mobile Edge Computing: A Reinforcement Learning Approach"](https://ieeexplore.ieee.org/document/9590334).
-Please cite our work if it's helpful for your research.